yvonnechanlove97/Movie-Review/README.md

 # Movie-Review
 ## Overview:
 In this project, we aim to build a classifier to predict the sentiment of a movie review, if it is positive or negative based on a dataset of IMDB movie reviews.
-Raw labled movie review as the input, the model will output a prediction classifier and predict the sentiment on the test reviews.
+Raw labled movie review as the input, the model will output a prediction and predict the sentiment on the test reviews.

+# R
 ## Customized vocabulary:
+1. Remove punctuation, convert to lowercase, tokenize

+2. Removed the English stopwords set from
+NLTK, Python, which have 179 words;

-1. Built the vocabulary based on the third splits and turned in to Document-Term matrix using up to 4-grams;
+3. Built the vocabulary based on the third splits and turned in to Document-Term matrix using up to 4-grams and Pruned the vocabulary;

-2. Pruned the vocabulary using prune_vocabulary function and removed the English stopwords set from NLTK, Python, which have 179 words;

-3. Applied two-sample t-test for discriminant analysis to reduce the vocabulary size and ordered the words by the magnitude of their t-statistics, pick the top 3000 words.
+4. Applied two-sample t-test for discriminant analysis to reduce the vocabulary size and ordered the words by the magnitude of their t-statistics, pick the top 3000 words.